-When a vehicle fails its inspection, it no longer meets legal criteria and must be fixed to satisfy testing criteria.
-The report will include remarks on the failure as well as warning issues that should be addressed but are not yet outside of the boundaries necessary to pass the test.
+When a vehicle fails its inspection, it no longer meets legal criteria and must be fixed.
+The report will include remarks on the failure as well as warning issues that should be addressed, but are not yet outside of the boundaries necessary to pass the test.

 No, you cannot insure or tax a vehicle that does not have a valid MOT.
-Driving without a certified test can also render your existing insurance policy void, even if it was covered prior to the expiration of the previous certificate, according to several insurance providers.
+Driving without a certified test can also render your existing insurance policy void, even if it was covered prior to the expiration of the previous certificate.
 To prevent further complications, book your new check before your old one expires.

 Yes, you can.
 An examination can be performed up to 28 days before your certificate expires.
 Don’t worry, you won’t miss any days in between since your new expiry date will be the same as it was on your old certificate, just one year later.
 This implies that if you take your test 28 days before your current check expires, your new certificate will be valid for 13 months.